Parks and Recreation: Writing

-During the first season, the writing staff received audience feedback that Leslie Knope seemed unintelligent and "ditzy".
-Schur said the writers did not intend for Leslie to be stupid, but rather an overeager woman who "takes her job too seriously," so a particular effort was made to present that character as more intelligent and capable at her job starting in the second season.
+During the first season, the writing staff received audience feedback that Leslie Knope seemed unintelligent and "ditzy."
+Schur said the writers did not intend for Leslie to be stupid, but rather an overeager woman who "takes her job too seriously", so a particular effort was made to present that character as more intelligent and capable at her job starting in the second season.
+As critic Alan Sepinwall observed, three other significant changes for the second season were to build more of the show around the relationship between Leslie Knope and Ron Swanson; transforming Chris Pratt's Andy from the villain of the show to a lovable man-child; and "letting Tom and April be intimidated by Leslie rather than scornful of her".
 The staff also decided to move on from the construction pit story arc, having the pit filled in the second-season episode "Kaboom".
 Although it was originally conceived the pit would only become a park in the series finale, Schur said the plotline was accelerated because early episodes were too focused on the pit and had led viewers to believe the entire show was about filling it in, which was not the writers' intention.
 Also starting with the second season, the writers made an effort to be more topical and incorporate current events into their scripts.
 For example, the episode "Pawnee Zoo" included social commentary about same-sex marriage.
 "The Stakeout" included a parody of the controversial arrest of Harvard University professor Henry Louis Gates, and a sex scandal involving a Pawnee councilman in "Practice Date" mirrored the real-life 2009 scandal of South Carolina Governor Mark Sanford.